csaethre19/GimbalProject/README.md

     a. process_eventTime: Interrupt service routines for the Timer 15, Timer 17 capture compare events call process_eventTime function after they have determined the channel source and whether a rising/falling edge arrived.
 If a falling edge has arrived, use the currently stored rising edge time to determine the pulse width of the square wave.
     b. provide_channel: This function returns the druation high of the requested PWm channel (1 = Yaw, 2 = Pitch, 3 = Roll) with the provided time high in units of uS.

+  STM32F072 Datasheet referred to for creation of PWM input.

 3-----ADC input for gimbal instruction: